kineticdata/peripherals-google-apps/bridge-adapters/kinetic-bridgehub-adapter-google-admin/README.md

-# Kinetic Bridgehub Adapter Googleadmin
+# Kinetic Bridgehub Adapter Google Admin
-This adapter is used to make bridge calls to the google drive api endpoints.
+This adapter is used to make bridge calls to the google admin api endpoints.

 # Google Admin Bridge Information
 ---